VS Code “Test result not found for:” When Running Tests for a Python Project [SOLVED]

 Keyboard Shortcuts

 • Edit a string in the entire file that matches exactly the string that you have highlighted.
 For example: you might have a comment, or a variable name, in a file that you want to find and change globally.
-Highlight the string and then type CTRL+Shift+L then type the
+Highlight the string and then type CTRL+Shift+L then type the replacement string and it will replace it everywhere in the file.

 VSCode Keyboard Shortcut to Navigate Between Split Panes